← Back to 史記

 祿

 Your minister has heard that worthy sage lords do not favor relatives with salary, those with much merit they reward, those whose ability matches they place.
-Thus those who examine ability and grant office are successful lords; Those who discuss conduct and form friendships are scholars who establish names.
-Your minister secretly observed the former king's actions, saw he had the heart of a lord transcending the age, thus borrowed credentials from Wei, to have his person examined by Yan.
+Thus, those who examine ability and grant office are successful lords; Those who discuss conduct and form friendships are scholars who establish names.
+I privately observed the former king's conduct and saw in him the mind of a ruler who surpassed his age.
+For that reason I borrowed credentials from Wei and presented myself for service in Yan.
 The former king over-elevated, placed him among the guests, established him above the ministers, did not consult father and brothers, made him vice minister.
 Your minister secretly did not know himself, thought receiving orders and accepting teachings, might fortunately be without crime, thus accepted orders without declining.

 9